| Have feature story? Email us! In

 toys.
 They were not produced like Dragon models and some of

+the other highly detailed figures made today.
 Shown in these pictures are a vintage Caucasian G.I.
 Joe,

 next to a timeless reissue African American G.I.
 Joe.
 I also